mhdawson/micro-app-cloud-backup/README.md

 file which supports the following configuration options:

-* title - title used to name the page for the app
+* title - title used to name the page for the app.
-* serverPort - port on which alarm GUI is server
+* serverPort - port on which the micro-app is listening for connections.
 * tls - if this value is the string "true" then the server will only support connections using tls.
 In this case there must be a cert.pem and key.pem which contain the key and certificate that will be used by the server in the lib directory.
 * authenticate - set to "true" to enable basic authentication.
-If set to true then you must provide the "authInfo" values described below
+If set to true then you must provide the "authInfo" values described below.
 * authInfo - object with username, password and realm values. authInfo.password is the hashed password that will be used to authenticate to the micro-app.
 This can be generated with the